William T. Anderson: Battle with Union soldiers

+This should be washed out with the blood of the friends of these demons.
+Ears were cut off and all commissioned officers were scalped.
+One wounded man reports the privates cut from one wounded soldier while living and thrust in his mouth.
+Other shameful indignities upon the corpses are mentioned.

 By the end of the day, Anderson's men had killed 22 soldiers from the train and 125 soldiers in the ensuing battle in one of the most decisive guerrilla victories of the entire war.
-It was Anderson's greatest victory, surpassing Lawrence and Baxter Springs in brutality and the number of casualties.
+It was Anderson's greatest victory, rivalling Lawrence and surpassing Baxter Springs in brutality and the number of casualties.
 The attack led to a near-complete halt in rail traffic in the area and a dramatic increase in Union rail security.
 Anderson achieved the same notoriety Quantrill had previously enjoyed, and he began to refer to himself as "Colonel Anderson", partly in an effort to supplant Quantrill.
 Sutherland saw the massacre as the last battle in the worst phase of the war in Missouri, and Castel and Goodrich described the slaughter as the Civil War's "epitome of savagery".
 However, Frank James, who participated in the attack, later defended the guerrillas' actions, arguing that the federal troops were marching under a black flag, indicating that they intended to show no mercy.